Common VetNexusMD Questions

 Takeaway: We supply the evidence; your VSO handles the paperwork.

-Talk to an MD TodayIs success guaranteed?
+Talk to an MD BEFORE Committing!Is success guaranteed?

 No ethical provider can promise approval.
 A solid Nexus Letter strengthens your file, but the VA’s decision depends on many factors we can’t control.